-The estimated cost of the 24-month Master of Clinical Nutrition–Coordinated Program, including tuition, fees, and books, is $14,000 for Texas residents and $35,000 for non-Texas residents.
+The estimated cost of the 24-month Master of Clinical Nutrition – Coordinated Program, including tuition, fees, and books, is about $20,000 for Texas residents and $45,000 for non-Texas residents.

-In most cases, to qualify for Texas resident tuition rates, you must have lived in Texas for 12 months.
+To qualify for Texas resident tuition rates, you must have lived in Texas for at least 12 months.
 Residency is also established in part by demonstrating your intent to stay in Texas by obtaining a Texas driver’s license or registering to vote in Texas.
 The UT Southwestern Office of Admissions can provide additional information about applying for residency.

 In addition to tuition, fees, and book expenses, you’ll need to budget for: